 Some of the positive feelings children may feel include:

 Some of the negative feelings children may feel if things go wrong or they see something that upsets them can include:

 It’s important to let your child know that they can always come to you about anything that they see online so that you can support them, or they can call Childline on 0808 1111.

 What are the risks of livestreaming and video apps?

 Because livestreaming and video chat happen in real time, young people may feel under pressure to behave in a certain way so that people will keep watching their channel.
 It can help to talk to your child about what is and what isn't appropriate behaviour online.

 On some livestreaming apps and websites children can talk to people they don't know online.
 It helps to explore different websites that children like to use and check how risky they are to help decide what's appropriate for your child.
-You can use Net Aware to help you.
+You can use Net Aware, in partnership with O2, your guide to the latest apps, games and social media sites to help you.

 Video conversations can be recorded and shared across other social networks, without knowledge or consent.
 Your child may lose control over their video and where it's been shared.
 You can help by:

 - learning how to set up parental controls in your home